davefaliskie/connect_four/README.md

 ## Connect Four

-See how to build a connect four clone using the [flutter game_template](https://github.com/flutter/samples/tree/main/game_template).
+See how to build a connect four game using the [flutter game_template](https://github.com/flutter/samples/tree/main/game_template).

 The code here is related to the YouTube video which shows how to build the connect four game 👇